pandoc-jp/pandoc-doc-ja/users-guide.rst

    document subtitle, included in HTML, EPUB, LaTeX, ConTeXt, and docx documents
 ``abstract``
-   document summary, included in LaTeX, ConTeXt, AsciiDoc, and docx documents
+   document summary, included in HTML, LaTeX, ConTeXt, AsciiDoc, and docx documents
 ``abstract-title``
    title of abstract, currently used only in HTML and EPUB.
 This will be set automatically to a localized value, depending on ``lang``, but